Purpose

 Transparency

-Disclose information and engage in dialogue by adhering to the facts, regardless of content.
+Disclose information and engage in dialogue based on the facts regardless of the nature of the information.

 Timeliness